Living the life I choose

 Our campaign continues in 2020.
 And we won’t stop until the government ensures regulations are followed, services are consistent and transparent, and no disabled person has to experience inaccessible public transport.

 We knew that disabled families face extra costs – from specialist equipment and necessary modifications to paying more for essentials, like energy and insurance.
 We also knew it was unfair.
-But to bring about change, we needed robust, year-on-year reporting, including government and relevant sector data.
+But to bring about change.
+We needed comprehensive, yearly reporting.
+Including government and sector data.
 So, in 2018, we produced our first Disability Price Tag research.

 Every month, on average, disabled adults face costs of £583 more than non-disabled adults, regardless of their background or income (Scope ‘Disability Price Tag’ 2019).